deepchecks/monitoring/docs/source/getting-started/installation.rst

 Congratulations, you're ready to start monitoring your models with deepchecks!

-Head over to our :doc:`quickstart </user-guide/tabular/quickstarts/plot_quickstart>` or see the full :doc:`User Guide </user-guide>` to get your models monnitoring up and running.
+Head over to our :doc:`Quickstart </user-guide/tabular/auto_quickstarts/plot_quickstart>`
+or see the full :doc:`User Guide </user-guide/index>` to get your model monitoring up and running.